 Cost of Healthcare in Retirement

-As one of the largest expenses, many worry about the cost of healthcare in retirement.
-Our guide helps you find ways to pay for it.
+As one of the largest expenses in retirement, most people nearing retirement worry about how they will pay for the cost of healthcare in retirement.
+Our guide explains the various ways you can offset costs.

 Medicare

-According to the Nationwide survey, 90 percent of older adults plan to use Medicare for their healthcare needs when they retire, but most admit they don’t know what it covers.
+According to that same survey, 90 percent of older adults plan to use Medicare for their healthcare needs when they retire.
+Many, however, admit they don’t know what Medicare covers.
+Here’s a closer look:

 Medicare coverage is designated using a variety of letters.
 The biggies are:

-- Part A which covers major medical and inpatient care
+- Part A. Covers major medical and inpatient care such as hospitals

-- Part B which covers doctor’s visits and outpatient care
+- Part B. Covers doctor’s visits and outpatient care

-Medicare Part A coverage is free as long as you qualify for it.
-Though the bulk of Medicare is not free.
+Most states offer Parts A-D, F, G, and K-N. Some states also offer Medicare Select which may require users to use in-network hospitals and doctors.
+It’s important to note that Medicare Part A coverage is free as long as you qualify for it.
+However, the bulk of Medicare is not free.

-- The “original Medicare” plan consisting of parts A and B does not cover deductibles, copays, coinsurance, most dental care, most prescriptions, routine eye and hearing exams, fitness programs, or service outside of the United States.
+- The “original Medicare” plan consisting of parts A and B does not cover deductibles, copays, coinsurance, most dental care, most prescriptions, routine eye and hearing exams, fitness programs, long-term care, or services outside of the United States.

 - Distributions from HSA accounts, Roth IRA accounts, cash value life insurance policies, and income from reverse mortgages don’t count in the formula that determines your Part B premiums.